Opto-Réseau believes in giving back to the community

 |We at Opto-Réseau had always known that Opération Enfant Soleil was a worthwhile cause.
 But after partnering with the non profit organization to sell tickets for the 2019 Maison Enfant Soleil signée Bonneville, we were hooked.
 We wanted to do more!|

-That’s why we joined the Entreprise Enfant Soleil program: to strengthen our ties with an organization that really does change lives.
+In 2020 we joined the Entreprise Enfant Soleil program to strengthen our ties with an organization that truly changes lives.
 That makes us the first eyewear company in Quebec to receive the Entreprise Enfant Soleil certification, which happens to be the first-ever philanthropic certification for Quebec businesses.

 What is Entreprise Enfant Soleil certification?